Backwards Forwards Planning

 Working the other way, what benefits would you also have if you could get to the shops may lead to;

-You now have 7 potential problem statements to choose from, it may be that your original statement is the problem to be solved, or it may be that "How to find time to complete the picture I'm painting" is more important to you.
+It may be that your original statement is the problem to be solved, or it may be that "How to find time to complete the picture I'm painting" is more important to you.
+Using this process with literally hundreds of people I have found that about 80% of the time they choose a new task headline

 See also Chunking